tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 ### Implementation

+Tendermint is responsible for downloading and verifying chunks of AppState from peers.
+ABCI Application is responsible for taking AppStateChunk objects from TM and constructing a valid state tree whose root corresponds with the AppHash of syncing block.
+In particular we will need implement:

-* A new StateSync reactor brokers message transmission between the peers and the ABCI application
+* Build new StateSync reactor brokers message transmission between the peers and the ABCI application
 * A set of ABCI Messages
 * Design SnapshotFormat as an interface which can: